- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 - Only if needed, You can clean your Ragdolls Ears using a warm moist Cotton Ball.

-- Flea treatment, Once a month you will need to use a spot on flea treatment on your ragdoll to protect it from fleas.
+- Flea treatment, Once a month you will need to use a flea treatment to protect your Ragdoll from Fleas.
+Our favourites that we love and trust that work fantastic are "Comfortis" (is a tablet) & "Advantage" (is a spot on).

 - Worming your Ragdoll every month helps to cover them for any worms that they could possibly pick up.
-We use Milbemax as it covers all types of worms in cats, including Heartworm when used monthly.
+We use "Milbemax" (is a tablet) as it covers all types of worms in cats, including Heartworm when used monthly.

 - Once a year you will need to arrange an appointment at a trusted vet, for your Ragdoll to get its Yearly Vaccination and Check up.
 You will need to have your Ragdoll safe and secure inside of its Carrier Crate when it requires a visit to the vets.

 - Once your Kitten has reached 12 months old you will need to change its Dry food from kitten biscuits to adult biscuits.
-Guide to what biscuits to feed your Ragdoll Adult are in the “Daily Care” section, under the subject “Feeding”.
+Adult biscuits for Ragdolls are “Royal Canin Maine Coon” and/or “Royal Canin Sensible”.

 - If for any reason your Ragdoll becomes Sick or Injured you are to get it to a vet immediately to get the medical attention required.